SparkyTruck/deepmd-jax/README.md

 # Deepmd-JAX

 Currently supports Deep Potential and Deep Wannier models.
-Also, try the Deep Potential Message Passing (DP-MP) for more accuracy.
+Also, try the Deep Potential Message Passing (DP-MP) model for more accuracy.
 The package is still under development and the API can change in the future.

 ## Setting up environment
 ```bash